ferasnatsheh/planetarydynamicsgraphics/README.md

 # planetarydynamicsgraphics
 Interactive graphical simulation of planetary motions

-This project was created for a class final project for CS-167: Computational Problem Solving at Whitman College, taken Fall 2022.
+This project was created for a course final project for CS-167: Computational Problem Solving at Whitman College, taken Fall 2022.

 In the folder CS-167 Final Project, you will find four python files.
 The graphics package is the one used in class, we have based our graphics on it.
 The button.py file is a modified version of the button module we worked in class.
 It contains code to make buttons that detect press.